Sledmine/the-flood/README.md

 The multiplayer section is comprised of original maps and remakes of aclaimed classics, and a rich sandbox built on the foundations of previous Halo titles.

+### Join to our [Discord](https://discord.gg/scGaaAFqm8) server to get more detailed info

+We constantly make updates.

 # Getting The Flood Multiplayer
 Get the latest version available using [Mercury](https://github.com/Sledmine/Mercury/releases) with the following line on the terminal: